Heart of Steel (Batman: The Animated Series): Part 2

 Barbara soon discovers something's wrong with her father.
 She turns to Batman, who broke free from the mechanical arms.
 Bullock appears and fights with the Dark Knight.
 Batman fights back and pushes him against the bat signal.
 It is revealed that Bullock is an android and that the real Bullock has been kidnapped.
 Batman leaves to find Gordon and Bullock at Cybertron Industries.
 Barbara decides to go to Cybertron Industries to find and save her father on her own.
 Meanwhile, Batman frees Bullock and Gordon but is intervened by a robot run by H.A.R.D.A.C.
 Barbara arrives at Cybertron Industries, but a robot captures her and takes her to the supercomputer.
-Batman manages to free himself and fights the robots only when he is stopped by H.A.R.D.A.C. who activates the detonations program.
+Batman manages to free himself and fights the robots, causing destruction through the facility.
+H.A.R.D.A.C. states that many of its core systems have been damaged and that its plan had failed, just before it explodes, either through the damage it had taken or by activating a self-destruct sequence.
 Batman and the others manage to get out just in time before the whole place is blown up.